aws/amazon-vpc-cni-k8s/README.md

 Default: None

 Specifies the number of free IP addresses that the `ipamd` daemon should attempt to keep available for pod assignment on the node.
 Setting this to a non-positive value is the same as setting this to 0 or not setting the variable.

+For Windows nodes, use `--windows-warm-ip-target` flag or set the `WARM_WINDOWS_IP_TARGET` environment variable instead.
+The behavior is identical to `WARM_IP_TARGET` but applies specifically to Windows nodes.
+When using the Helm chart, these are configured via `warmIPTarget` and `warmWindowsIPTarget` values respectively.

 With `ENABLE_PREFIX_DELEGATION` set to `true` then `ipamd` daemon will check if the existing (/28) prefixes are enough to maintain the
 `WARM_IP_TARGET` if it is not sufficient then more prefixes will be attached.